Where’s the Beef?

 A corned rump of beef and cabbage is a favourite dish with all persons in Ireland – either peers or peasants.
 Corned beef is styled beef by the Irish people; and beef and cabbage are looked upon as forming a splendid dish by our people.

-Lynch adds that the poorest people ate bacon when they could have it – no beef.
-The bulk of the people who left Ireland possibly had not regularly eaten corned beef at home, although this is far from clear, but in any case once they could afford a prized dish of the old country, they made sure to obtain it.
-This is quite different from learning the habit from other ethnicities including the Jews.
+Lynch adds that the poorest people ate bacon when they could have it, not beef.
+The bulk of the people who left Ireland may not have regularly, or ever, eaten corned beef at home, although this is far from clear, but anyway once they arrived in America many could buy a prized dish of the old land they could not afford earlier.

 3. In a “A Walking Tour Round Ireland 1865…” W.W.
 Barry stated:

 I may observe that corned beef, mutton, and fish are rather common at the inns in Ireland, as having frequently few guests the …

-He adds the inns he frequented usually had a slow business and had to rely on salted provisions as a staple.
+He adds that the inns he frequented usually had a slow business, hence had to rely on salted provisions as a staple.
 Since he indicates commercial travellers used the inns, corned beef in Ireland could not have been a luxury reserved to the Anglo-Irish elite or other prosperous residents, as some have argued.

-This doesn’t mean everyone in historical Ireland ate corned beef, or very often, but that is different from saying it is not an Irish dish.
-Many Canadians rarely or never eat Canadian back bacon, but to state it is not a Canadian dish would be peremptory.
+This doesn’t mean everyone in historical Ireland ate corned beef, but that is different from saying it is not an Irish dish.
+Many Canadians rarely or never eat back or peameal bacon, but to state it is not a Canadian dish would be peremptory.

-Finally, even as corned beef seems less of an Irish favourite these days, the contemporary eating pattern, including for St. Patrick’s Day, is neither here nor there.
-Eating habits evolve everywhere, specially over the period in question.
-But if some Irish families have stopped eating corned beef on the idea it lacks Hibernian lineage, they might think twice about the matter.
+But if some Irish families stopped eating corned beef on the idea it lacks Hibernian lineage, they might think twice about it.

 Note re image: The image above is believed in the public domain and available for educational and historical use.
 It was sourced here.
 All feedback welcomed.